iwagumi_featuredimage

 ✅ Fix: Go for jagged, layered, or eroded rocks like Seiryu or Ohko.

-❌ Mistake 5: Poor Maintenance
+❌ Poor Maintenance

 Even the best Iwagumi layout will fail if it’s not pruned or cleaned regularly.